dipsaus9/blog/building-a-design-system-that-scales-with-your-organization.md

 ## Conclusion

 Setting up a design system for your organization can be a daunting task.
 But by following the right steps, you can create a design system that scales with your organization.
-It is important to think ahead and keep reevaluating your system.
 Design tokens can help you to create a consistent way to share design across platforms.
 They can also help you to create a consistent way to share design tokens across platforms.
 This helps you to create a single source of truth for your design system.
 This single source of truth can be used to generate code for each platform you want.

-A design system should be a new way of working to your organization.
+A design system should be a new way of working for your organization.
 This does not mean you should change your way of working overnight.
 It is important to take small steps and keep reevaluating your system.
 This helps you to keep your system up to date and relevant.
 Keep it simple in the beginning but keep in mind that your system should be able to scale with your organization.
 It is important to think ahead and keep reevaluating your system.
 The most important step in creating a design system is communication and documentation.